 Most of all, it helps the foreign company with all its employment requirements.
 It enables the company to hire local employees without a legal presence, identify the right talent, and manage the employees on its behalf.

-To simplify your China market entry and efficiently deal with the challenges associated with global expansion, contact our experts at New Horizons Global Partners.
+To simplify your China market entry and efficiently deal with the challenges associated with global expansion, contact our experts at Horizons.